-The Executive Committee consists of 13 members, representing the 15 participants in the All-Requirements Power Supply Project (ARP)1.
+The Executive Committee consists of 13 members, representing the 15 participants in the All-Requirements Power Supply Project (ARP)1, 13 of which are supplied capacity and energy by the ARP.
 The Executive Committee has the responsibility of approving the ARP budget and agency general budget, approving and financing ARP projects, approving ARP expenditures and contracts, and governs and manages the business and affairs of the ARP.
 At its annual meeting, the Executive Committee elects a Chairperson and Vice Chairperson.